Tamil-durga-Pari/My_Project_Game_QuizGame/5_Report/README.md

      Opportunities: It will increase players confidental level.

      Threads: By using this online automated gaming system , sometimes it might lead to addiction towards the game and it causes some personal health issues.
+ High Level Requirements:

+     1.Knownledge Capacity:This project will help to understand the capacity of individual.

+     2.Confident level:The Project develops confident towards themselves.

+     3.Gain Knownledge:This Project will make individual acquire awareness about updated things.